DarkStoorM/laravel-boilerplate/README.md

 ![replace](https://i.imgur.com/SCFCpYq.png)

-**Adjust the Search Phrase** - single vs double quotes. **This, sadly, requires you to use the fully qualified Controller class names.**
+**This, sadly, requires you to use the fully qualified Controller class names.**

 **PHP Namespace Resolver** (**mehedidracula.php-namespace-resolver**) can help with this in VSCode.